bruncanepa/murmur/README.md

 On first launch, macOS will ask for permissions:
 1. **Microphone Access** - Required to capture your voice
 2. **Speech Recognition** - Required to transcribe speech
+3. **Accessibility** - Required to type into other applications (prompted when auto-type is enabled)

-Grant both permissions for the app to work.
+Grant all permissions for the app to work properly.
+After granting Accessibility permissions, you may need to restart the app.

 ## Usage

+### Quick Dictation (Recommended)

+1. Focus any text field in any application (email, document, browser, etc.)
+2. **Hold down the right Command (⌘) key** to start recording
+3. Speak naturally in your selected language
+4. **Release the right Command (⌘) key** to stop recording
+5. The transcribed text will automatically appear in your focused text field!

+### Manual Control

 1. Click the menu bar icon (waveform symbol) to open the control panel
-2. **Select your language** (English or Spanish) using the segmented control
+2. **Select your language** (English or Spanish) from the dropdown
+3. **Toggle "Auto-type to active app"** to enable/disable automatic typing
-3. Click "Start" or press **Cmd+Shift+Space** to begin recording
+4. Click "Start" to begin recording (or use the hotkey)
-4. Speak naturally in your selected language
+5. Speak naturally in your selected language
+6. The transcription appears in real-time and can be edited
-5. Click "Stop" or press **Cmd+Shift+Space** again to end recording
+7. Click "Stop" to end recording
+8. With auto-type enabled: text is automatically typed into the previously active application
-6. Click "Copy" to copy the transcribed text to clipboard
+9. With auto-type disabled: click "Copy" to copy text to clipboard, then paste anywhere

-7. Paste anywhere with Cmd+V
+### Advanced Features

+**Editing During Recording:**
+- You can click in the text field and manually edit the transcription while recording
+- The app will automatically stop and restart the recognition session, preserving your edits
+- New speech will continue after your edited text

 **Language Support:**
 - 🇺🇸 English (en-US)
 - 🇪🇸 Spanish (es-ES)

-Note: You cannot change language while recording is in progress.
+**Note:** Language and auto-type settings cannot be changed while recording is in progress.

 ## Privacy